mcolombosperoni/an-introduction-to-backend-for-beginners/course/day1/InstallTools.md

 If you have OSX you can also install automatically with brew using command `brew install maven`

 Download binary package version and unzip inside a folder.
 After that:
-  - add M2_HOME to environment variables pointing to JDK folder and add to PATH variable
+  - add M2_HOME to environment variables pointing to Maven folder and add to PATH variable
   - open CLI and run command `mvn -version`
   - check for a positive result, the result must be like following
     ```bash